 Charlotte is delighted to be Editor-in-Chief at The PhD Place.
-Her role includes liaising with the writers, managing the editing team, and polishing all the article submissions to meet our high publication standards and ensure each unique voice shines through.
+Her role includes liaising with the writers, managing the editing team, and polishing all the article submissions to meet our high publication standards, ensuring each unique voice shines through.
 If you spot any grammatical errors, she will buy you a drink!
-Alongside her PhD about improving the Criminal Justice System for victim-survivors of domestic violence and abuse, Charlotte is passionate about supporting students to improve wellbeing and overcome the shared challenges of a PhD.
+Alongside her PhD about improving the Criminal Justice System for victim-survivors of domestic violence, Charlotte is passionate about supporting students to improve wellbeing and overcome the shared challenges of a PhD.

 Neurodivergence, Mental Health and the PhD: A Compilation of Advice and Support